Feng Shui Dictionary, Feng Shui Glossary

 Yin & Yang Yin and yang is about balancing complementary elements on every level and avoiding too much of anything.
 For example, angularity should be balanced with curvilinearity, warm colours with cooling colours, natural daylight with artificial lighting, open spaces with closed spaces, hard surfaces/textures with soft surfaces/textures, etc.

-Change The only constant is change, noticed Heraclitus in 500BC.
+Change The only constant is change, noticed Heraclitus in 500 BC.
 Heraclitus’s theory of flux suggests that we never step into the same river twice because the river has changed and we have changed in the process.
 The same applies to our homes.
 With space conditioning, we change it all the time.
 It’s a co-creating process, working both ways.
-The relationship with your home or workplace is the key to your resilence, especially in radically uncertain times.
+The relationship with your home or workplace is the key to your resilience, especially in radically uncertain times.
 Is your home/workplace supporting you?
-Are you supporting yourself by co-creating a harmonious and balanced working and living environments?
+Are you supporting yourself by co-creating harmonious and balanced working and living environments?

 Positioning How workstations are positioned in space can affect the performance of the workforce.
-Sitting in ‘a power/commanding position’ where one has the support of a wall and clear, diagonal view of doors is preferred.
+Sitting in ‘a power/commanding position’ where one has the support of a wall and a clear, diagonal view of doors is preferred.
 Sitting with one’s back to the door or opposite the door or with a window behind can instil feelings of insecurity, stress and even anxiety.

-Electromagnetic pollution A man-made radiation that can have negative effects on humans according to a huge body of research available.
+Electromagnetic pollution A man-made radiation that can have negative effects on humans, according to a huge body of research available.

-Geopathic stress A general term for describing geological abnormalities, related to Schumann resonance that can affect health and performance.
+Geopathic stress A general term for describing geological abnormalities related to Schumann resonance that can affect health and performance.
 More on geopathic stress

 Workplaces as metaphors and semiotics Feng shui works through energies, symbols, metaphors, affects, sensations, narratives, anchors, images and expectations.
 Semiotics is a study of meaning-making and is a very useful tool to help not only to elicit people’s perceptions of any workplace but also to manage those perceptions.
 How people perceive their workplaces will affect their performance, work satisfaction, staff retention and so on.